In non-competitive markets, force insurers to pay out a reasonable share of their premiums for patient care

 "Will seek to increase participation in clinical trials to 10 percent of adult cancer patients by requiring coverage of patient clinical trial costs in the new public and private plans offered through the National Health Insurance Exchange, increasing NCI reimbursement for patient participation in clinical research and requesting the NCI Director to identify regulatory barriers that prevent the timely implementation and completion of successful clinical trials."

-Direct the Secretary of Health and Human Services to conduct a comprehensive study of federal cancer initiatives
+Direct the Secretary of Health and Human Services to conduct a study of federal cancer initiatives

 "As president, Barack Obama will immediately direct his Secretary of Health and Human Services, in collaboration with agency officials, academic researchers, cancer survivors and advocates for people with cancer, and state public health officials, to comprehensively examine the various cancer-related efforts of federal agencies, and provide recommendations to eliminate barriers to effective coordination across federal agencies and between the federal government and other stakeholders."

-Provide the CDC $50 million in new funding to determine the most effective approaches for cancer patient care
+Provide the CDC $50 million in funding to determine effective approaches for cancer patient care

 "Will provide the CDC $50 million in new funding to determine the most effective approaches that assist not only navigation of cancer patients through diagnosis and treatment processes, but also provide easy-to-understand information on the necessary follow-up steps to ensure continued lifelong health."